extra-memoize/extra-memoize/README.md

 export function memoize<Result, Args extends any[]>(
   options: {
     cache: ICache<Result>
-    createKey?: (...args: Args) => string // The default is fast-json-stable-stringify
+    createKey?: (args: Args) => string // The default is fast-json-stable-stringify

     /**
      * Used to judge whether a function execution is too slow.